The Influence Of Friends In Adolescence: Mental Health And More

 Developing individual, social, and cultural views due to friendship influences

 While your teenager may be an individual with their own mind, their friends can often influence how they think.
-For example, an adolescent with passionate friends active in social justice, politics, or volunteer work may want to get more involved.
+For example, an adolescent with passionate friends active in social justice, politics, or volunteer work may want to get more involved as well.

 Consider these tips to support healthy relationships and communication: